wix-incubator/wix-tpa-style-loader/README.md

 	font-size: 16px;
 }
 ```
-If you are using wix-node-build with `tpaStyle: true`, it will invoke this loader as part of scss requires and it will pass
+If you are using Yoshi, just specify `tpaStyle: true`, it will invoke this loader as part of scss requires and it will pass
 the `remain` part.
 ``` css
 // remain